jamesphilbrick/personal-site/docs/how-this-site-is-hosted.md

 # How This Site Is Hosted
 ## Overview
 This is a static site compiled from markdown by [Material For MkDocs](https://squidfunk.github.io/mkdocs-material/).
 All of the pages are created and edited using [Obsidian](https://obsidian.md/).
 The site files are pushed to a [GitHub repo](https://github.com/jamesphilbrick/personal-site) and then hosted using [Vercel](https://vercel.com/).
 Alternatively, it could also be hosted on GitHub Pages.
+Well, it's a static site, it could be hosted *anywhere*.

 Bar the domain, it is entirely free to create and host.